kwabs22/My-AWS-Developer-Study-Notes/Domain 1 - Development/D1 - TS1 - Develop Code on AWS - Knowledge.md

 ## Fanout
-https://youtu.be/8BEwZnUIZfw - Back to Basics: Building Fan-Out Serverless Architectures Using SNS, SQS and Lambda Pub/Sub Fanout - SNS (Built in retries and failure handling) prefered when multiple subscribers get same message - Example Architecture in the video
+https://youtu.be/8BEwZnUIZfw - Back to Basics: Building Fan-Out Serverless Architectures Using SNS, SQS and Lambda Pub/Sub Fanout - SNS (Built in retries and failure handling, filter policy) prefered when multiple subscribers get same message - Example Architecture in the video

 # Idempotency